 1. Experienced Family Therapists

 Our team of experienced mental health providers includes several licensed marriage and family therapists that have worked extensively with a variety of issues and topics, many of which tend to surface during the course of family counseling — that experience means we have the tools and experience necessary to help families encountering all sorts of situations.

 2. Multiple Locations

-Stanford Couples Counseling offers family therapy services in Dallas, TX, as well as Ft.
-Worth and Plano.
+Stanford Couples Counseling offers family therapy services in Dallas, Fort Worth and Plano, Texas.
 Our wide reach means we are better positioned to help families throughout the region.